-TCP connections at the server.
+We also have to maintain persistent TCP connections at the server to maintain or close them according to how resources are being utilized.
+Figure 3 has our mechanism for managing persistent TCP connections at the server.
 When a TCP connection finishes transmitting a requested document and becomes idle, the server records the socket file descriptor and the process number as a new entry in the persistent connection list, which is used by the kernel to handle the persistent TCP connections.
 Note that new entries are added to the end of the list.
 When the server decides to close some persistent TCP connections, it selects connections from the top of the list.
 In this way, the server can close the oldest persistent connections first.
-When a certain persistent TCP connection in the list becomes active before being closed, or when it is closed by the expiration of the persistent timer, the server removes the corresponding entry from the list.
+When a certain persistent TCP connections active before being closed, or when it is closed by the expiration of the persistent timer, the server removes the corresponding entry from the list.
 All operations on the persistent connection list can be done with simple pointer manipulations.